-Additionally, new challenges arise with higher levels of automation which require a specific focus on the human-machine interaction (HMI), such as handing over the driving task between automated and manual driving which may be opportune in the event that the limit of the ODD is reached.
-The functional interaction
+Higher levels of automation require a specific focus on the human-machine interaction, in particular on handing over the driving task between automated and manual driving which may be opportune in the event that the limit of the ODD is reached.
+The functional interaction between automated vehicles and the driver must be designed in a safe and intuitive way in terms of task division as well as with respect to the minimum time required to resume manual control.